kdmoss/kdmoss/README.md

 ### 👋 Hello!
 My name is Kaid Mossburgh
-- 💼 I’m working as a Software Engineer for Thunderhead
+- 💼 I’m working as a Software Engineer for Thunderhead Engineering
 - 🔭 I’m seeking new challenging development opportunities
 - 📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/kaid/)!
 <!--